PacketAnglers/atd-avd-evpn-vxlan/README.md

 <br>

 This AVD topology includes two labs, with tasks that show Day 2 operations using AVD on an EVPN VXLAN fabric.
-These labs are located in the **lab buide** directory, in the file `evpn-vxlan-labs.md`.
+These labs are located in the **lab guide** directory, in the file `evpn-vxlan-labs.md`.
 You can view these labs in the easily readable MarkDown format within the IDE by right clicking the lab file, and clicking **Open Preview**.
 You can also view them natively in github.

 Prior to working on these labs, you will need to deploy the initial data center fabric, after you have modified the `ansible_password` as shown above.
 The deployment of fabric, both initially, and of any changes, are all performed via running the appropriate ansible playbook, against the correct site inventory file.
 To ease this process, alias commands are available to use via the included Makefile, which run the correct ansible playbook against the correct inventory file, using an abbreviated `make command`.